zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md

 ### Real-time checkpoint status tracking

-All transactions that occur on Polygon chain are check-pointed to the Ethereum chain in frequent intervals of time by the validators.
-This time is ~10 mins on Mumbai and ~30 mins on Polygon mainnet.
-The checkpoint occurs on a contract called the **RootChainContract** deployed on Ethereum chain.
+All transactions that occur on the Polygon chain are checkpointed to the Ethereum chain at frequent intervals of time by the validators.
+This time is around 10 mins on Mumbai and around 30 mins on Polygon Mainnet.
+The checkpoint occurs on a contract called the `RootChainContract` deployed on the Ethereum chain.
 The following script can be used to listen to real-time checkpoint inclusion events.

 ```js
 const Web3 = require("web3");